AG-Dmitry/gantt-data-manager/README.md

 ## Installation

+No npm support yet.
 Add to the modules of your project manually.
+Normally this library should be located on the server side as an util and executed between receiving http request and saving data to the database.

 **Version:** 1.0.0
 **Node.js:** >=14.0.0